palm86/hex_flora/priv/specimens/utricularia_bisquamata.md

 ### Distribution in the Hex

-Acidic peat moss in mountain streams of South Hex Sandstone Fynbos.
+Acidic peat moss in mountain streams of De Doorns Sandstone Fynbos.

 ### References